sheesh19/full-day-ruby-workshop/README.md

 ---

+If you are running files on your laptop:

 1. Create a new folder
 2. Inside the new folder, create a new file `interface.rb`
 3. Inside the folder, create another file `responses.rb`
 4. Run your ruby file from your terminal with `ruby responses.rb`

+If you are running files on your Ruby compiler:

+1. Clear your `main.rb`
+2. Create a new file `responses.rb`

 **Challenge 15 - Create Your Interface**